Rhode Island EITC #

 In addition, you need to provide your employer with written notice of your intent to take a leave of absence at least 30 days before the leave begins.

-The Rhode Island State Grant Program — Rhode Island’s primary need-based grant program, is designed to provide non-payable grants to students residing in Rhode Island whose incomes are not sufficient to meet the costs of higher education.
+Rhode Island Supplemental Grant is the state’s primary need-based grant program designed to provide non-payable grants to eligible students residing in Rhode Island whose incomes are not sufficient to meet the costs of higher education.

 Students must have a calculated financial need of at least $1000 to be eligible for a RI state award.
 Award amounts range from a minimum of $300 to a maximum of $1,400.